David-Badiane/VbrArt/README.md

 ## Inside the scene
 The four scenerios consist of four different backgrounds.
+The design is strictly exploratory, the scenes are designed so that the user becomes curious about them and starts playing with them, leaving a mark into the scene and evolving the artwork in an individual way.
 In every background a physic representation of acoustic is depicted:
 * the 1st background simulates the Chladni patterns formation process  on a rectangular plate  - **vibratingPlate**;
  <p align ="right" > <img width ="270" height ="160" src = "/readme_images/vibratingPlate.png"> </p>